dsingley/log4j2elk/README.md

-Configuring `Log4j2Elk` consistently across multiple applications or services within your organization to forward message to [log data streams](https://www.elastic.co/guide/en/elasticsearch/reference/current/logs-data-stream.html) may be accomplished using an [`EnvironmentVariableElkConfigurationProvider`](src/main/java/com/dsingley/log4j2elk/EnvironmentVariableElkConfigurationProvider.java) which externalizes most configuration options.
+Configuring `Log4j2Elk` consistently across multiple applications or services within your organization to forward message to [log data streams](https://www.elastic.co/guide/en/elasticsearch/reference/current/logs-data-stream.html) may be accomplished using an [`EnvironmentVariableElkConfigurationProvider`](src/main/java/com/dsingley/log4j2elk/EnvironmentVariableElkConfigurationProvider.java) which externalizes most configuration options and will add three additional fields to indexed documents.

 Configure a "service" or application name in your code and then set environment variables appropriate for your deployment(s):